 If any exception other than a SpecificException is thrown, it will be ignored by this handler and propogate further down the chain of callbacks.

-effect.raise(exception, tb=None)
+effect.raise(exception)

-Simple convenience function to allow raising exceptions from lambdas.
+Simple convenience function to allow raising exceptions as an expression, useful in lambdas.